Spartacus (TV series): Blood and Sand (2010)

-The story begins with an unnamed Thracian's involvement in a unit of Roman auxiliary in a campaign against the Getae in the Lower Danube under the command of the legatus, Claudius Glaber.
+The story begins with the man who will be known as Spartacus – an unnamed Thracian – and his involvement in a unit of Roman auxiliary in a campaign against the Getae in the Lower Danube under the command of the legatus, Claudius Glaber.
 In 72–71 BC, Roman general Marcus Terentius Varro Lucullus, proconsul of the Roman province of Macedonia, marched against the Getae, who were allies of Rome's enemy, Mithridates VI of Pontus.
 The Getae frequently raid the Thracians' lands, so the Thracians are persuaded by Glaber to enlist in the Romans' service as auxiliaries.

 Glaber is persuaded by his wife Ilithyia to seek greater glory, and he decides to break off attacking the Getae, instead directly confronting the forces of Mithridates in Asia Minor.
 The Thracian, feeling betrayed, leads a mutiny against Glaber, and returns to find his village destroyed.
 The Thracian and his wife Sura are captured by Glaber the next day; the Thracian is condemned to die in the gladiator arena for his crime, while Sura is taken away, condemned to slavery.
 The Thracian is shipped to Capua in Italy, a center of gladiator training.
 Against all odds in the arena, he slays the four gladiators appointed to execute him and becomes an instant sensation with the crowd.
 Senator Albinius commutes the punishment from death to slavery.
 The prisoner's true name unknown, Quintus Lentulus Batiatus, the owner of a ludus in Capua, suggests to name him "Spartacus", because he fought like the ferocious Thracian king of that name.
 Noting well the Thracian's fierce raw talent and popularity with the masses, Batiatus purchases him for training within the walls of his ludus under the tutelage of Oenomaus, a former gladiator and fellow slave who is known to the gladiators as 'Doctore', meaning instructor.
 He is befriended by Varro, a Roman who sold himself into slavery in order to pay his debts and support his family.
 He is harassed by more senior gladiators, notably Crixus, an undefeated Gaul, and Barca, a Carthaginian.
 Spartacus soon learns that Sura was sold to a Syrian slave trader.
 Batiatus, who has been unable to control Spartacus during his first days of training, promises to find Sura and reunite them in exchange for the promising neophyte's cooperation in the arena.